-- before the child's death. - between religious affiliations within cultures.
-The most important thing is to ask the family what they want, and not make assumptions. - · Recognise the importance of choices for families, enabling them to make informed decisions. - of useful information available for families to look through. - flowers - with the funeral directors. - funeral. - .
-It is good practice to make a follow up telephone call about six weeks after the funeral, to see how the family are doing, and what sort of support is needed on an ongoing basis.
+- Find out how much discussion of the child and families wishes regarding a ceremony have taken place before the child's death. - Be sensitive to the cultural and spiritual wishes of the family.
+Customs vary widely between cultures, and between religious affiliations within cultures.
+The most important thing is to ask the family what they want, and not make assumptions. - Recognise the importance of choices for families, enabling them to make informed decisions. - You may need to direct and signpost families to advice and information it is good practice to have a folder of useful information available for families to look through. - Try as much as you can to support families with a number of practical tasks eg service sheets and choosing flowers. - You need to ensure that the family have an established relationship and are comfortable communicating with the funeral directors. - You should provide families with a named person that they can contact in the days and weeks following the funeral. - It is good practice to make a follow up telephone call about six weeks after the funeral, to see how the family are doing, and what sort of support is needed on an ongoing basis.